-The top most SEO level would be the SEO Templates found under the Content option in the Custom SEO Settings as shown in the image below.
-Here you can change the overall SEO template for all members, categories, pages and more of your site that use it.
+The top SEO level would be the SEO Templates Here it is possible to change the overall SEO template for all members, categories, pages and more.
 This affects the whole system.

-The following SEO level is the Page SEO Settings.
-This will affect the SEO for that specific page and any data inside of it, be it members, features and more.
-This only affects anything inside that page.
-The Page SEO has higher priority than the SEO Template.
+The following SEO level is the Web Page SEO Settings.
+This will affect the SEO for a specific static page and any data inside of it.
+The Web Page SEO has higher priority than the SEO Template.

-Lastly you have the Member SEO Settings.
+The last level is the Member SEO Settings.
 This will only affect that specific member.
-For example, how their profile page looks, what SEO settings they have working or disabled, even their custom URL (eg:http://www.mysite.com/united-states/florida/carpenters/steve-wonders could be changed to http://www.mysite.com/stevewonders etc..
+For example, how their profile page looks, what SEO settings they have working or disabled, even their custom URL.
 The Member SEO has higher priority than the Page SEO and the SEO Template.